qftc/qftc.org/content/posts/bystander-intervention-and-deescalation.md

 \- Do you need additional support or backup?
 (In protest situations it's good to go with a buddy or two!)

-\-----
+***

 ### STEP 2: CENTER/GROUND YOURSELF

 \- If you are not thinking clearly, you could put everyone around you at risk.
 You need to be your full intelligent self and hold on to your ability to assess the situation strategically.

 \- Remember: Whose crisis is it anyway?
-If you are a bystander, it is not *your* crisis.
+If you are a bystander, it is not _your_ crisis.
 Do not get escalated yourself in response!

 \- Hold on to your goal - which should center the safety of everyone involved.